orion-labs/jwt-ssh-agent-go/README.md

 While the hashing algorithms are compatible, the normal use cases for each system are slightly different and therefore required some extra work to connect the two.

 The general design of JWT libraries expect the unencrypted private key to be available for signing.
 Keys held by the agent are off limits until now.
-With this library, or the techniques demonstrated herein you can create a perfectly valid JWT signed by a private key held by your local `ssh-agent`.

-This use case presupposes that the remote server has access to a trusted list of Subjects and Public keys.
-The library is designed to take a callback that will produce a public key for a given subject.

-The callback could fetch public keys from a local file, a directory server, or anything you can conceive of in a similar fashion to the AuthorizedKeysCommand from [man(5) sshd_config](https://man.openbsd.org/sshd_config#AuthorizedKeysCommand).

-Passwordless auth from CLI utilities to a JWT protected web server or service is definitely not a common use case for JWT, but it can be occasionally just what the doctor orders.

 ## Usage